s-boris/WTT-Bridge/README.md

 ## Notes

  Working:
-- Messages from Whatsapp to Telegram (text, images, video, gif, audio, ptt, document, url)
+- Messages from Whatsapp to Telegram (text, images, video, gif, audio, ptt, document, url, location)
 - Messages from Telegram to Whatsapp (text)
 - Sync contact pictures (on startup)
 - Sync group titles & pictures (on startup, Whatsapp to Telegram only)